1947 Indian Chief Roadmaster

 Less than 150 miles on the rebuild, restoration.
 33,182 shows on the working, Original Speedometer.

 This correct paint scheme was painted in 1999 by a professional shop using Dupont paint.
-The bike suffered some scratches during the Northridge CA earthquake and insurance pad for a new paint.apaint shines nicely and and is award winning
+The bike suffered some scratches during the Northridge CA earthquake and insurance pad for a new paint.apaint shines nicely and is award-winning

 All chrome was redone during the restoration and is bright and shiny.